arpitgenius489/online-qr-code-scanner/README.md

 1. Open the tool in **Google Chrome** on Android or Windows.
 2. Use the **🔍 Scan** button to scan QR codes or the **➕ Generate** button to create them.
-3. Enable keyboard shortcuts for faster actions.
+3. Enable keyboard shortcuts for faster actions (Windows only).

 ---